lenarother/moderna/README.md

 Sandra Smit, Rob Knight, and Gavin Huttley.
 We also would like to thank Neocles Leontis, Fabrice Jossinet, Francois Major, and Eric Westhof who provided helpful advice on various occasions.

+Sabrina Hofmann and Hermann-Georg Holzhütter provided valuable input for the recognition of molecular topologies.

 Special thanks go to the group of Russ Altman, who provided us with their modeling example to test ModeRNA.